gaochundong/Gimela/README.md

 Important Notes
 ===============
 This is an experimental system which was created in my spare time.
-Based on that, it can work in some way, and then it may not work as your expectation.
+So based on that, it can work in some way, and then it may not work as your expectation.

 Instroduction
 =============